matteeyao/apprenticeship/docs/modules/test-pyramid.md

 4. When in doubt use the [Rule of Three](https://blog.codinghorror.com/rule-of-three/) to decide when to refactor. *Use before reuse*

+    There are two "rules of three" in [software] reuse:

+        a.
+It is three times as difficult to build reusable components as single use components, and

+        b. a reusable component should be tried out in three different applications before it will be sufficiently general to accept into a reuse library.

+    **To build something truly reusable, you must convince three different audiences to use it thoroughly first.**

 ## Conclusion

 [sample code](https://github.com/hamvocke/spring-testing)